WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

     ```
     The port should be something like `/dev/tty.usbmodem01`.

-3. Once you've figured out the port name, run the following, replacing `[PORT]` with the serial port name:
+3. Once you've identified out the port name, run the following, replacing `[PORT]` with the serial port name:

     ```
 meadow --MonoDisable -s [PORT]